edemaine/cocreate/doc/README.md

 To use it, drag the page as you would a physical piece of paper, and it moves around as you'd expect.

-Panning is special because it's accessible in any mode (if you have a keyboard) by holding down the <kbd>Space</kbd> key and then dragging the page.
+Panning is special because it's accessible in any mode by holding down either the <kbd>Space</kbd> key or the middle mouse button and then dragging the page.
-(This behavior matches Adobe Creative Suite.)
+(This behavior matches that of many image editing tools.)

 A scroll wheel or a touchpad's scroll gesture (typically two-finger dragging) also pans the canvas.